Aniss-nahim/Bulltricker/README.md

-# Bulltracker
+# Bulltricker

-Bulltracker game made with the C language
+Bulltricker game made with the C language

 ## Usage